GeorgeWebDevCy/tcn-mlm/readme.txt

 Future commits will introduce the service container, WooCommerce membership sync, commission calculations, REST API endpoints, and dashboards described in `architecture.md`.

 == Changelog ==
+= 0.1.9 =
+* Enforce correct membership pricing and category assignment on every load so existing products stay in sync.
+* Remove seeded products from `Uncategorized` after adding them to the `Memberships` category.

 = 0.1.8 =
 * Correct seeded membership pricing to 0 / 500 / 1200 / 2000 THB and ensure updates apply to existing products.
 * Automatically remove seeded products from the `Uncategorized` group after placing them in the `Memberships` category.